Midnighter/httpx-limiter/README.md

 ### Multiple Rate Limits

 For more advanced use cases, you can apply different rate limits based on a concrete implementation of the `AbstractRateLimiterRepository`.
 There are two relevant methods that both get passed the current request.
-One method needs to identify which rate limit to apply, and the other method sets the rate limit itself.
+One method needs to return an identifier for which rate limiter to choose, and the other method creates a rate limiter.
 See the following example:

 ```python
 import httpx